 The state of California mandates an enrollment fee be charged to all students.
 Each student pays this enrollment fee based upon the number of units he/she registers for each semester.
 California residents are charged \$46 per unit.
 Fees are due on the date indicated in the schedule and as posted on the college website.
 Beginning the first day of the semester, however, fees are due the same day of registration.
-California residents are encouraged to apply for the Board of Governors Enrollment Fee Waiver through the Financial Aid Office.
+California residents are encouraged to apply for the Promise Grant through the Financial Aid Office.